Pensions

 Article Header

-The State Pension will change in the new tax year – the amount you can get is increasing.
+The State Pension changed in April 2024 – the start of the 2024/25 tax year.
+The amount you can get increased.
 Our guide to the UK State Pension changes explains what you need to know.

 Knowing what to expect from your future State Pension, and when you can expect to get it, can be an important part of planning for your life after work.